Johnathan31/Case/README.md

 # 🧩 Overview
-**cases** module provides you the most common cases in python & text methods simply & explicitly.
+**Case** module provides you the most common cases in python & text methods simply & explicitly.

 ---